Erasure conversion in Majorana qubits via local quasiparticle detection

 Most important, QP detection bolsters the passive protection that is inherent to topological systems such as those that support MZMs considered here.
 As mentioned previously, the errors that are dominated by the overlap of the computational anyons, and are not mediated by QP poisoning, are suppressed exponentially in the distance between the computational anyons.
 Therefore, such errors can be suppressed by increasing the distance between anyons.
-However, the errors arising from QP poisoning are suppressed only in the bulk energy gap, which is not easy to tune in experiments~\cite{Goldstein2011,Budich2012,Rainis2012,majoranaoperations, Hu2015,majoranacode2,Ippoliti2016}.
+However, the errors arising from QP poisoning are suppressed only in the bulk energy gap, which is not easy to tune in experiments~\cite{Goldstein2011,Budich2012,diego12,majoranaoperations, Hu2015,majoranacode2,Ippoliti2016}.
 Our results show that QP detectors with spatial resolution can be effective in suppressing these QP poisoning errors.